On this page

 No. Under regulations, landfill levy only applies to industrial and municipal waste received at a landfill site.
 Spoil received and contained at Bulla Spoil Facility will not be subject to landfill levy.

 What level of PFAS has been approved for the site?

 The maximum acceptance criteria for PFAS at Bulla Spoil Facility was reviewed by EPA and included a rigorous assessment of the design and an understanding of the site.
 The maximum concentrations are dictated by the site-specific ground conditions and engineering designs.
 Based on the proposed designs a maximum concentration of 7 micrograms per litre was determined.
-This should accommodate ten times more than the level of expected TBM spoil.
+This should accommodate ten times more than the level of PFAS expected in the project's TBM spoil.

 Will the soil testing results be released to the community and how long it will take for that data to be published?

 Yes.
 For testing results visit, West Gate Tunnel Project.

 Will the soil sampling plan be made available to the community?